ArrogantStarfish/ArrogantStarfish/README.md

 # Who Cares?

-> Put in a subject, see if others around the U.S. care about it.
+> Put in a subject, see if others care about it.
 For further details, see: [PRESS-RELEASE.md](PRESS-RELEASE.md).

 ## Team